 The 250-foot-tall arch proposed for the Virginia end of the Memorial Bridge across the Potomac River from the Lincoln Memorial has moved from a model on the Oval Office desk to architectural renderings by Harrison Design.
 The Commission of Fine Arts released the design last week, and you can see it all here.

-A new 450-page report released Monday identifies government regulations as a key driver of rising housing costs in the U.S., adding over $100,000 to the price of a typical home.
+A new 450-page report released Monday identifies government regulations as a key driver of rising housing costs in the U.S., adding up to $100,000 to the price of a typical home.
 As a result, the focus is shifting toward aggressive deregulation in the housing sector.
 If you're planning projects in rural or distressed areas, this report is essential reading.

 Designing a flood-resistant home from the ground up.